Indian Tiger Photo Safari

 Tiger Going for a Swim in Ranthambore

-In addition to the Bengal Tiger, Bandhavgarh, and Ranthambore National Parks are home to countless other wildlife species that we will photograph along the way.
-This can include a variety of different monkey species, Indian elephants, deer, raptors, kingfishers, bee-eaters, and peacocks to name a few.
-In April/May, India is approaching the summer months, and with that comes the Summer heat.
-The good news is that this heat will push the animals to the remaining watering holes, giving our workshop group incredible opportunities to photograph the wildlife that calls both of these national parks home.
+In addition to the Bengal Tiger, Panna and Ranthambore National Parks are home to countless other wildlife species that we will photograph along the way.
+This can include a variety of different monkey species, Indian elephants, deer, raptors, kingfishers, bee-eaters, and peacocks, to name a few.
+In March/April, India is just starting to approach the summer months, which means it will be dry but not ridiculously hot like you get from May on.
+The good news is that this heat will push the animals to the remaining watering holes, giving our workshop group incredible opportunities to photograph the wildlife that calls both national parks home.

-This workshop both starts and ends in New Delhi (DEL), so you can plan your flights accordingly.
-With an arrival day on March 20th, you are free to arrive at any time during the day as our team will pick you up from the airport and take you to our hotel.
-Speaking of hotels, or lodges throughout this trip will be a mixture of 3 & 4-star luxury accommodations that provide incredible food & service throughout our time in the country.
+This workshop starts and ends in New Delhi (DEL), so you can plan your flights accordingly.
+The workshop starts on March 22nd and ends on April 2nd.
+Our hotel and lodges throughout this trip will be a mixture of 4 and 5-star luxury accommodations that provide incredible food & service throughout our time in the country.
 If you are curious about which camera gear to bring on a trip like this, check out our FAQ section at the bottom of this workshop page.

 Indian Roller on Termite Mound